-Whether you are starting your business, or expanding your team, it is essential to make decisions to build the product within the budget and quickly as possible without compromising quality.
+Whether you are starting your business or expanding your team, it's essential to make decisions to build the product within budget and quickly as possible without compromising quality.
 To do so, you can create or expand the team internally, hire an external company as a partner, or even choose a hybrid approach.
 In this article, I will outline the advantages and disadvantages of each method.

 In-House: Advantages